-Students who enroll in excessive ESOL coursework (over 45 units) without enrolling in classes leading toward their stated educational major or goal will be notified by the Financial Aid Office.
-ESOL students will be strongly urged to enroll in coursework that will assist them in completing their educational goal.
+Students who have earned more than 45 units of ESOL coursework must also take classes leading toward their stated educational major or goal.
+Otherwise, students will be notified by the Financial Aid Office that they risk losing eligibility.
 To continue receiving financial aid, the student must enroll in at least one class leading toward their approved educational goal.